The Ladder (magazine): Changes

-Controversy at the end
+Controversy about the ownership of the mailing list

 In 1970, the DOB disbanded due to organizational problems, disagreements about aligning themselves with homophile organizations composed predominantly of gay men, and supporting the growing feminist movement.
 Del Martin and Phyllis Lyon had joined the National Organization for Women and encouraged readers of The Ladder to do the same.
 Younger members who were sparked by more confrontational methods of protest, did not agree with some of the older members' ideas.
 Concerned that the magazine would be lost due to the lack of direction in the national organization, DOB president Rita LaPorte took possession of the 3,800-member mailing list for The Ladder (of which there were only two copies, the subject of which was an annual article to assure women that their names were safe) to Reno without the knowledge of Martin and Lyons, and she and Barbara Grier continued to publish it until September 1972 when they ran out of funds.
 When The Ladder severed its ties with the DOB, the anonymous donations to assist the magazine stopped.
 A controversy arose between Del Martin and Phyllis Lyons, Barbara Gittings, and Helen Sandoz who maintained the mailing list was stolen, and Grier who stated taking the list was necessary to keep a dying organization alive.

 In 1975, Arno Press released a nine-volume compilation of The Ladder in hardback as part of their series "Lesbians and Gay Men in Society, History, and Literature" with a short foreword by Barbara Grier.
 Speaking to journalist and historian Rodger Streitmatter about The Ladder, Grier commented that "no woman ever made a dime for her work, and some ... worked themselves into a state of mental and physical decline on behalf of the magazine."
 She felt that "most of (the editors) believed that they were moving the world with their labors, and I believe that they were right".